 Guest Blog: Sarah Wilson on how to ace your interview

-1 March, 2014Instant Impact, the internship recruitment agency, spoke to Sarah Wilson, a graduate from the University of Warwick, about her experience of the graduate labour market.
+1 March, 2014Instant Impact, the graduate internship agency, spoke to Sarah Wilson, a graduate from the University of Warwick, about her experience of the graduate labour market.
 Here she talks about the gruelling application and interview process, and how to make yourself more employable to companies hiring top graduates with her top tips for interview.

 So after three years of liver-bashing and late night essay hysteria, (and plenty of hard work of course) you’ve finally bagged yourself a degree.
 But the prospect of leaving your exhausting yet comfortable student lifestyle and embarking alone into the world outside academia can be a little daunting.
 The months after my graduation passed in a daze of applications and interviews, and I often felt as stressed out as I did during my finals.
 No one helps you prepare for the inevitable interview faux pas, the application exhaustion and the cripplingly repetitive cycle of rejection.

 Thankfully, it does get better with practice, and I can say that six months down the line, and with a recent job offer under my belt, I now feel confident when it comes to interviews.
 Like exam revision, interviews are often more about strategy than know-how, and in this blog I hope I can share my strategy.

 The old clichéd interview tips, (smile, exhibit open body language, ask lots of questions) still stand of course.
 But more importantly, I’ve learned that it is possible to have a successful interview with enough time and preparation.
 Here’s what I’ve learnt so far:

 Nail the Two “Sure-fires”